-Perhaps something's happened in your life? and now you feel everything's become difficult, or even unbearable for you?
+Or maybe something's happened in your life? and now you feel everything's become too difficult, or even unbearable for you?

 Whatever your issue, you can see no clear way forward to deal with what is troubling you.
 Your friends and family might be trying to offer you support, but sometimes this isn't enough, or there are feelings or issues you just can't share with them.
 Perhaps they are the problem?

 The time has come for you to get the support of a caring, experienced professional.